richo/snowplow-wiki/technical-documentation/Setting-up-EMR.md

 ![Download CLI](technical-documentation/images/emr-guide/install-cli-2.PNG)

-* Go to the folder you just installed Ruby in, and in it, create a new folder where you'll save the Elastic Map Reduce tools.
+* Now go to the folder you just installed Ruby in, and in it, create a new folder where you'll save the Elastic Map Reduce tools.
 Give this folder an appropriate name e.g. `elastic-mapreduce-cli`.
 Unzip the download into the new folder, by double clicking on the Zip file (to access the contents), selecting the contents, copying it and then pasting it into the new folder.

 ![Unzip CLI](technical-documentation/images/emr-guide/install-cli-3.PNG)

 ### Configuring the client

 * To use the client successfully, you will need the tools to talk directly to your Amazon account without any difficulty.
 That means ensuring that the correct security / login details are available to the command-line tools